Hello! Todays blog is all about using bright colours in crochet work.

 Think about your pattern too, high contrast bright warm colours within large areas of cool will really jump forward, you could use this to great effect in striped work for example.

-1 Find inspiration around you, in nature or other peoples work.
+1 Find inspiration for your crochet colour choices around you, in nature or other peoples work.

-2 Take photos of colour schemes you like and take them with you when looking at yarn.
+2 Take photos of colour schemes you like and take these photos with you when looking at yarn.

-3 Forget about any rules-take your favourite coloured yarn with you when shopping and hold it up against the yarns available-something will work.
+3 Take your favourite coloured yarn with you when shopping and hold it up against the yarns available-something will work.

 5 Use small coloured or light/dark accents in projects to add interest to work.

-7 Break up bright colour with grey or other neutral colours.
+7 Try breaking up a bright colour scheme with grey or other neutral colours.

 Good luck and happy crafting :o)